matthew-brett/pydagogue/curious_git.rst

 |new-name-7|, |after-science-7|, |a-flag-7|, |fruit-7| and finally |initial-7|
 (because |initial-7| has no parents).
 This is one *path* through the *commit history* graph.

+See :ref:`defining paths <git-reachable>` for a more formal definition of a commit path.

 git remotes - working with other people, making backups
 =======================================================